 The answer may tell us as much about New York City’s housing challenges as it does about retail trends.

 According to recent reports, Whole Foods signed a lease for approximately 10,000 square feet at 1224 Flushing Avenue near the Jefferson Street station on the L train.
-The location is expected to be one of the company’s smaller Daily Shop concepts, designed to serve city residents seeking fresh groceries, prepared foods, and convenient shopping options.
+Given the store’s size, industry observers expect it to be one of the company’s smaller Daily Shop concepts, designed to serve city residents seeking fresh groceries, prepared foods, and convenient shopping options.

 Bushwick joins a growing list of New York City neighborhoods where Whole Foods has recently expanded or announced plans to expand, including Williamsburg, Cobble Hill, and Ridgewood.

-Viewed individually, these announcements may appear to be routine retail transactions.
+On the surface, these announcements may appear to be standard retail decisions.

 Whole Foods is not simply betting on Bushwick.